vipulsingh7731/Verve-consulting/pdf_downloader/README.md

 3. you'll need to install chromeWeb driver for your system
 > hopefully the one provided will work for you\
 > Then place the .exe in the same folder as .py script

+## Run only .py script, no need of .ipynb